sivamec24/Mindly/README.md

 You may also see any lint errors in the console.

 ### `json server`
-run json-server --watch db.json --port 3001
+npx json-server --watch db.json --port 3001

 ### `npm test`